SMTG-Bham/doped/docs/Dev_ToDo.md

 - Clean up repo, removing old unnecessary git blobs
 - Note in chempots tutorial that LaTeX table generator website can also be used with the `to_csv()` function to generate LaTeX tables for the competing phases.
 - Add note to chempots tutorial that if your bulk phase is lower energy than its version on the MP (e.g. distorted perovskite), then you should use this for your bulk competing phase calculation.
+- - Should have a general refactor from `(bulk, defect)` to `(defect, bulk)` in inputs to functions (e.g. site-matching, symmetry functions etc), as this is most intuitive and then keep consistent throughout.
 - Quick-start tutorial suggested by Alex G
 - Test chempot grid plotting tool.
 - `dist_tol` should also group defects for the concentration etc functions, currently doesn't (e.g. `CdTe_thermo.get_equilibrium_concentrations(limit="Te-rich", per_charge=False, fermi_level=0.5)` and `CdTe_thermo.dist_tol=10; CdTe_thermo.get_equilibrium_concentrations(limit="Te-rich", per_charge=False, fermi_level=0.5)`, same output)